Screenshots

 Setup Wizard

-A step-by-step wizard does the setup procedure.
+A step-by-step wizard guides the user through the setup procedure.

-This option allows you to prevent write access by the program to available Ext2 volumes.
+The "Read only" option allows you to prevent write access by the program to available Ext2 volumes.
 This is useful if you wish to secure an Ext2 volume against undesired modifications when running Windows.

+Full custom setup.
 Choose whether you want to use UTF-8 encoding.
 Note that all recent Linux distributions use UTF-8 encoding.
 If this option is not enabled, the Ext2 driver will use the current Windows OEM code page.

-You have to decide whether you want to enable the large file feature.
-It is for files larger than 2 GBytes.
+Full custom setup.
+You have to decide whether you want to enable the large file feature, which allows files larger than 2 GBytes.
 (Please read the FAQ section, too.)
 If you have a recent Linux distribution you should enable the large file feature.

 The "IFS Drives" item installed on the control panel allows you to maintain drive letters of Ext2 volumes very similar to the setup wizard.